Before getting vaccinated

 Are the COVID-19 vaccines safe for children?

-At this time, the Pfizer vaccine is authorized for people ages 16 and older, and the Moderna vaccine is authorized for people ages 18 and older.
+At this time, the Pfizer vaccine is authorized for people ages 16 and older, and the Moderna and Janssen (Johnson & Johnson) vaccines are authorized for people ages 18 and older.
 Younger children and adolescents should not receive COVID-19 vaccination at this time.

 Who were the vaccines tested on?